Hard times shape speedy Saudi and Kuwaiti coronavirus response

 “They know it’s MERS season and they’re already cued up for that.
 The preparation and processes ... really cuts down on your exposure right away.”

-Saudi Arabia and neighboring Kuwait took drastic measures early on to contain the new pandemic, halting air travel, imposing curfews, and quarantining and testing thousands of people.
+Saudi Arabia and neighbouring Kuwait took drastic measures early on to contain the new pandemic, halting air travel, imposing curfews, and quarantining and testing thousands of people.

 Saudi Arabia has reported 1,453 infections and eight deaths while Kuwait recorded no fatalities among 266 cases.
 Initial outbreaks in both countries were linked to foreign travel.